red-hat-data-services/NeMo-Guardrails/docs/about/architecture/README.md

 When an action needs to be executed, the runtime will invoke the action and wait for the result.
 When the action finishes, an `InternalSystemActionFinished` event is created with the result of the action.

-**Note**: the default implementation of the runtime is async, so the action execution is only blocking for a specific user.
+**Note**: The default implementation of the runtime is async, so the action execution is only blocking for a specific user.

 When the bot should say something, the process will move to the next stage, i.e., generating the bot utterance.